 Toby's mouth gulped at air, and Trip waited, her finger over the confirmation.

 The room was a thin buzz of angry dragonflies, and Toby spent a long time calculating, running through everything he'd done in the last few weeks, and his face darkened.

 "Well?"
 Trip asked.
-"I swear I will, and you're not smart enough to rebuild it all before someone notices."
+"I swear I will, and you're not smart enough to hide this for very long."

 Toby's jaw tightened. "...What do you want?"

 "Northeast," he said, tonelessly.
 "But it's gated off after curfew anyway.
 All the sectors are."